Review: Sweeter Heater Coop Heater by Infratherm

 **This blogger knows the arguments regarding heating a chicken coop and this blog post is not meant to add fuel to the debate**

 I have been using a small, Stanley forced-air space heater outside the coop on cold nights and I love it because I can control the temperature in the coop simply by the distance I move it from the coop door.
 The problem I’ve been concerned with is what to do if power ever goes out during the coldest part of winter, which can easily get 10’s of degrees below zero (F).
 The Stanley heater uses 750 watts and I currently have no back up generator that can be used to maintain that wattage to this building during an outage.
-I purchased 2 microwaveable discs to keep the water from freezing in such a case, but have yet to use them.
+I purchased 2 Snuggles Microwave Heating Pad discs to keep the water from freezing in such a case, but have yet to use them [Update 2016: Never use these under plastic, ceramic, or glass bowls – just galvanized steel – by the way, they work great!
+Follow directions carefully!]

 I blogged earlier that this building does not have it’s own power line – that is true.
-I purchased several outdoor, freeze resistant extension cords and I brought power into the building from the barn about 30 ft away.
+I purchased several outdoor, freeze resistant extension cords [Update 2016: I have never moved these winter resistant blue electric cords since 2011 and they still work flawlessly – get long enough ones that the ends of the cords are within a dry building] and I brought power into the building from the barn about 30 ft away.
 A local electrician wanted to charge me $1000.00 for putting in a 30 ft long underground (9″ deep) wire, 1 outlet, 1 switch, and 1 light.
 For now, the extension cord will do.
-I also only use LED lights (very safe lighting AND with high lumen), which use only about 4 watts each and I have 5 of those.
-The rafters are really low (65″) and I have placed everything above the rafters — (guess who was jumping rafters this morning? – OMG…what the hell is wrong with these chickens!) — with a couple of power strips to keep things tidy, lit, safe (maybe not safe since a stored green metal post came crashing down when Pepita jumped on it) and relatively warm.
-Hmmm…maybe not even that tidy.
+I also only use LED lights (very safe lighting AND with high lumen – 800 lumen and warm white), which use only about 4-8 watts each, depending on the manufacturer, and I have 5 of those.
+The rafters are really low (65″) and I have placed everything above the rafters —

 After speaking with the co-owner (the wife) and with much hemming and hawing (the product is relatively expensive – my cost was $120.00 for the largest size (40″ long x 16 “wide) + $20.00 shipping), I finally decided to place the order.
 One other reason I decided to make the purchase was that the company is located in my state, so if things went horribly awry, I could always take a little day trip.
 I’m not sure I would have taken the chance on the purchase otherwise.
 You can find a similar product on Amazon for as low as $50.00, but I have no idea how well it works.
 I found it after my purchase.
 If I had to do it all over again, I would have tried the Amazon route first.